UniversalDependencies/docs/_pcm-dep/acl-cleft.md

 5	of	_	_	_	_	0	_	_	_
 6	alcohol	_	_	_	_	0	_	_	_
 ~~~

-The particule "na" is often a marker of clefts.